At What Point Do the Democrats Get Rid of Joe Biden?

-A popular topic of Covid Quarantine conversation for my conservative friends and me in recent weeks has been speculating just how and when the Democrats are going to replace Joe Biden.
+A popular topic of COVID-19 quarantine conversation for my conservative friends and me in recent weeks has been speculating just how and when the Democrats are going to replace Joe Biden.
 None of us are talking about “if” it is going to happen, this is definitely a “when” thing.

 Now they’re stuck with a drooling septuagenarian fool who it turns out is probably a sexual predator.